-Employee feedback is collecting information from employees and providing feedback both to employees and leadership.
+Employee feedback involves collecting information from employees and providing feedback to both employees and leadership.
 The goal of employee feedback is to improve overall employee performance.

-To learn more about employee feedback via video, watch below.
+To learn more about employee feedback via video, watch the video below.
 Otherwise, skip ahead.

-According to Zippia, companies that collect employee feedback experience 14.9% lower employee turnover rates, amongst other benefits.
-But many organizations don’t collect real-time feedback, or they do it in a passive way.
+According to Zippia, companies that collect employee feedback experience 14.9% lower employee turnover rates, among other benefits.
+However, many organizations don’t collect real-time feedback or do it passively.
 This article explores the benefits and ways to collect feedback and valuable information without sacrificing time and money.

 Employee Feedback Benefits

-Effective employee feedback ensures that an organization collects the correct data that helps boost overall staff performance.
-While an average company seeks positive employee feedback examples, the reality is that both positive and negative feedback, are helpful.
+Effective employee feedback ensures that an organization collects the correct data to boost overall staff performance.
+While an average company seeks positive employee feedback examples, the reality is that both positive and negative feedback are helpful.

 Collecting employee input has many direct and indirect benefits, so let’s explore the most significant ones.